Christina Aguilera (album): Commercial performance

 In the United States, Christina Aguilera debuted at number one on the Billboard 200 with first-week sales of 252,800 copies, beating Puff Daddy's Forever.
 In its second week, it fell to number two, selling 218,000 copies.
 The album was certified octuple platinum by the Recording Industry Association of America (RIAA) for exceeding shipments of eight million copies.
 According to Nielsen SoundScan, the album has sold 8,300,000 copies in the US as of August 2019 and, according to the RIAA, is among the most certified albums of all time.
 Meanwhile, BMG Music calculated that Christina Aguilera has sold an additional 935,000 units through BMG Music Clubs.
 The album also peaked atop the Canadian Albums Chart.
 In July 2001, Music Canada certified it sextuple platinum for exceeding sales of over 600,000 units in Canada.

 In the United Kingdom, Christina Aguilera debuted at number 21 on October 30, 1999, falling to number 31 the following week.
 Initially, it stayed inside the top 40 for only two weeks.
 However, it re-entered the top 40 on February 26, 2000, at number 33, before climbing to number 14 the following week, which became its peak position.
 The album stayed on the UK Albums Chart for a total of 26 weeks.
 It was certified platinum by the International Federation of the Phonographic Industry (IFPI) for sales of one million copies in Europe.
 In Australia, the album debuted at number 31 on February 20, 2000, initially peaking at number 26 two weeks later and exiting the ARIA album chart after 15 weeks.
 However, it re-entered the chart at number 25 on October 29, and two weeks later reached a new peak of number 21, spending 13 further weeks on the chart, bringing a total to 28.
 It was later certified platinum by the Australian Recording Industry Association (ARIA) for 70,000 sales in 2000.
 In New Zealand, the album debuted at number 38 on October 31, 1999, and later climbed to number 27, before re-entering twice: on November 28 and February 13, 2000.
 After the latter re-entry, the album peaked at number five on March 26.
 It re-entered six additional times and was certified platinum by the Recorded Music NZ (RMNZ), selling over 15,000 copies.
-In Brazil, Christina Aguilera has sold 80,000 copies.
+In Brazil, the album sold 80,000 copies within seven months of release.
 It remains Aguilera's best-selling album with sales of over 14 million copies worldwide.